 Here are some of the most common protections:

-Travel accident insurance typically covers individuals in the event of death or dismemberment during the course of common carrier travel — that is, a vehicle that is licensed to transport any public passenger who pays a fare or buys a ticket with the card, and is available on a regular schedule (planes, trains, ferries and cruise ships, for example).
-Typically, the coverage is only extended to the cardholder and their immediate family, though how immediate family is defined will vary from issuer to issuer.
+Travel accident insurance typically covers individuals in the event of death or dismemberment during the course of common carrier travel — that is, a vehicle that is licensed to transport any public passenger who pays a fare or buys a ticket with the card and is available on a regular schedule (planes, trains, ferries and cruise ships, for example).
+Here's what you should know:

-- The list of exclusions on travel accident insurance is hefty.
-Most credit cards will not provide any payout in the event of physical illness; disease; pregnancy, childbirth or miscarriage; bacterial or viral infection; bodily malfunctions or medical, surgical treatment or diagnosis.
+- The list of exclusions on travel accident insurance is hefty — most credit cards will not provide any payout in the event of physical illness; disease; pregnancy, childbirth or miscarriage; bacterial or viral infection; bodily malfunctions or medical, surgical treatment or diagnosis.

 If your credit card provides lost luggage insurance, you will be covered up to a certain amount of money for the loss or damage sustained to carry-on or checked baggage.

 For example, with the Chase Sapphire Preferred® Card, cardmembers may receive up to $500 per insured person per trip on jewelry, watches, cameras, video recorders and other electronic equipment.
 The payout for this benefit will be equal to the replacement value of the items lost or damaged, up to the maximum payout amount.

 That means if the covered items you lost were valued at $300 and your maximum payout amount is $500, you will receive just $300.
 If you lost $700 worth of items in that same scenario, you would only be eligible to receive $500.

-This coverage will commonly only pay for the cost of the flight you miss.
+- This coverage will commonly only pay for the cost of the flight you miss.
 Any extraneous expenses related to the interruption, such as losing a night at a hotel, will not be covered in most cases.